 Hardy Reef is home to some spectacular fish life with Trevally, Coral Trout, Snapper and a host of smaller marine life.
 As well as and a two-meter-long Giant Queensland Groper that usually congregates for a free feed.
 If you are lucky you are able to spot a turtle or two at this reef as well!

-Honestly, the snorkeling at Hardy Reef is incredible!
+Honestly, the snorkelling at Hardy Reef is incredible!
 As soon as you jump f the platoon there is a massive drop below you.
 Kick twice with your flippers and you reach the reef.
 From there incredibly beautiful corals, reef sharks and barracudas and so much more can be spotted.

-On the platoon itself they have a sundeck, stinger suits, and snorkeling sets, so no need to bring any of that.
+On the platoon itself they have a sundeck, stinger suits, and snorkelling sets, so no need to bring any of that.
 This cruise also offers a glass boat, which will take you along the reef.

 You leave early in the morning and come back late in the evening, so your day is gone after this.
 But it is an incredible day trip and definitely worth it!